-TeleNav (NAS: TNAV) reported earnings on Oct.
-25. Here are the numbers you need to know.
+Telenav (NAS: TNAV) reported earnings on April 25.
+Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q1), TeleNav beat slightly on revenues and beat expectations on earnings per share.
+For the quarter ended March 31 (Q3), Telenav beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue shrank and GAAP earnings per share contracted significantly.
+Compared to the prior-year quarter, revenue dropped.
+GAAP earnings per share dropped significantly.

 Margins dropped across the board.

-TeleNav recorded revenue of $46.0 million.
-The six analysts polled by S&P Capital IQ expected to see sales of $45.1 million on the same basis.
-GAAP reported sales were 13% lower than the prior-year quarter's $52.7 million.
+Telenav logged revenue of $55.0 million.
+The four analysts polled by S&P Capital IQ expected net sales of $52.7 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.